denitdao/java-script/README.md

 This repo is a sandbox with a simple Java application that is deployed to AWS

-## IaC (Infrastructure as a Code)
+## IaC (Infrastructure as Code)

 ### Cloudformation

-.yaml files describe resources and .json files contain parameters that could be changed for customization (e.g. for dev/prod envs)
+`.yaml` files describe resources and `.json` files contain parameters that could be changed for customization (e.g. for dev/prod envs)

 First ECR stack should be initialized.